SE

 How does Sequoia stack up?

 Sequoia in orange, your selection in blue and other colours.
-Pick from the global roster of 35 peer investors — filter by region or hit "Find similar shapes" to auto-pick the three closest.
-The funnel matrix mirrors the spider chart on the ranking page; the line chart shows each firm's share of global unicorns minted that year — peaks reveal vintage years.
+Pick from the global roster of 609 peer investors — scope by startup location or hit "Find similar shapes" to auto-pick the three closest.
+The funnel matrix mirrors the spider chart on the ranking page; the line chart shows each firm's share of unicorns minted in the selected startup location — peaks reveal vintage years.

 The Dealroom platform tracks every round, every co-investor, and every portfolio company in real time — across 25,000+ investors and 3M+ companies globally.